About the Educational Credential Assessment (ECA) Report

 What is an Educational Credential Assessment (ECA) Report?

 An educational credential assessment (ECA) is a report that assesses whether an individual’s foreign educational credential is authentic and determines if it is equivalent to a Canadian educational credential.
+Immigration, Refugees and Citizenship Canada (IRCC) uses ECA reports to award immigration selection points or make program eligibility decisions for individuals who have completed their education outside Canada.
+As part of the eligibility criteria for economic permanent residence programs, applicants must demonstrate that their foreign degrees, diplomas or certificates are authentic and equivalent to Canadian credentials.

 Why You Need an Educational Credential Assessment (ECA) from the CACB?

+The CACB is the only professional body designated by Immigration, Refugees and Citizenship Canada (IRCC) to assess the credentials of architects for immigration purposes.
 If you are planning to immigrate to Canada through Immigration Refugees and Citizenship (IRCC), and you have identified “Architect” (NOC 21200) as your primary or intended occupation, you will need to obtain an Educational Credential Assessment (ECA) from the Canadian Architectural Certification Board (CACB).

 The ECA report confirms the equivalency of your academic credentials, but does not qualify you to practice as a licensed architect in Canada.
+You do not need an assessment for a Canadian degree, diploma or certificate.

 How Many Points Will You Receive from Your ECA Report?

 The Canadian Architectural Certification Board (CACB) is not able to provide information about the immigration points system.
 If you have questions regarding your Express Entry profile or application, please contact Immigration, Refugees and Citizenship Canada (IRCC) directly for assistance.
+We recommend reviewing the resources linked below.

 How Long Is an ECA Valid?